 Acquisitions of interests in the land underlying mining, production or exploration tenements may need approval depending on the nature of that underlying land.

-Importantly, acquisitions of interests by foreign persons in an exploration tenement may not need FIRB approval under the regime.
+Importantly, acquisitions of interests by foreign persons (except foreign government investors) in an exploration tenement may not need FIRB approval under the regime.
 However, each tenement will confer different rights and obligations and should be closely examined if the acquiring entity is a foreign person under the FIRB legislation.
 Foreign persons who are foreign government investors need to notify FIRB and seek approval for the acquisition of any interest in a prospecting, exploration, mining or production tenement (including where that tenement is being obtained on initial grant).

 The Treasurer, through FIRB, is generally required to make a decision on an application within 30 days of receipt of the application and fee, and respond to the application within a further 10 days.
 The time frame does not begin until the correct application fee has been paid in full.
 However, if FIRB needs additional time to consider an application, they can seek the applicant’s consent to an extension of time.